Nevada business license: Types, costs, and how to apply

 4. Apply for any extra licenses or permits

-Use SilverFlume to find out if your business needs any additional permits, county business licenses, or regulatory approvals to comply with local health, safety, and industry -regulations.
+Use SilverFlume to check whether your business needs any additional permits, county business licenses, or regulatory approvals to comply with local health, safety, and industry regulations.
+You can also review guidance from the Nevada Secretary of State and relevant state agencies on specific permit requirements.

 Renew your licenses to stay compliant

-Once you’ve got your Nevada business licenses and any local permits, don’t forget to renew them!
+Once you've got your Nevada business licenses and any local permits, make sure you renew them on time.
+Filing required annual notices helps you avoid issues such as automatic revocation of your status by the Internal Revenue Service (IRS).
 In Nevada, businesses must renew their state license annually at the SilverFlume portal.
 Cities and counties may have different timelines for renewal timelines so stay up to date with these.

 To stay compliant:

-- Check for tax and regulatory changes that could affect your business, like updates to Nevada tax permits, zoning laws, and industry regulations.
+- Check for tax and regulatory changes that could affect your business, like updates to Nevada tax permits, zoning rules in your city or county, and industry regulations.

-- If your business is registered as a corporation or LLC or corporation, send an annual list to the Nevada Secretary of State and pay the fees to continue operating legally.
+- If your business is registered as a corporation or LLC, you must file an annual list with the Nevada Secretary of State and pay the required fees to continue operating legally.

 Common mistakes to avoid when applying for a Nevada business license